41st British Car Day - Sunday September 20th 2026

 Registration

-On-line registration is now open.
-However you can still pay on the day.
-Here’s the registration form which you can complete and bring with you to British Car Day.
-Cost at the gate will be $25 for a car and $15 for a motorcycle.
+You can register and pay on the day of the event.
+Complete the above registration form and bring it with you to British Car Day.
+The cost at the gate will be $25 for a car and $15 for a motorcycle.

 Field Map

-Click here BCD Map of Field to see an overview of where each make of car is located together with a listing of the 57 classes.
+Click here to see an overview of where each make of car is located together with a listing of the 56 classes.

 Vendor Registration